 Social media has evolved into much, much more than a simple tool to stay in touch with friends or to share pictures from your most recent trip.
 It has become a powerful tool that has important applications for business, research, and education.

 Though social media is being used throughout all levels of education, it has had a particularly strong influence on higher education.
+Social media affects aspects of graduate school in PA and across the country.
 Here are 10 ways that social media is influencing higher education:

 Social media is playing a bigger role in the admissions process at colleges and universities throughout the country.
 Students are using social media to learn more about colleges before applying, as well as to connect with admissions officials in order to get their questions answered.
 In turn, college admissions officials have been using social media to learn more about their applicants.